harmony-one/x/progress/nagesh-mishra.md

-2024-02-22 Thu: Removed settings and action sheet view; expanded the carousel to occupy the entire bottom view, introduced reverse geocoding for recording pins, re-enabled microphone functionality in event pop-up to enable adding transcripts to locations; added functionality to move the map to the corresponding location when scrolling through the carousel, and added a fixed transcript/photo modal at the bottom of the screen.
+2024-02-22 Thu: Removed settings and action sheet view; expanded the carousel to occupy the entire bottom view, introduced reverse geocoding for recording pins, re-enabled microphone functionality in event pop-up to enable adding transcripts to locations; added functionality to move the map to the corresponding location when scrolling through the carousel, and added a fixed transcript/photo modal at the bottom of the screen and deployed them to the TestFlight

 2024-02-21 Wed: Implemented a carousel view that displays information from markers and added a microphone icon on the map view.
 After recording, a pin will appear at the location, and the carousel's transcript will be updated.
 Integrated CodePush functionality, pending testing.